 God has some biting criticism for some who were to be keeping charge of His spiritual temple in this end time.
 Notice briefly a passage in Ezekiel 44: “In that ye have brought into my sanctuary strangers, uncircumcised in heart, and uncircumcised in flesh, to be in my sanctuary, to pollute it, even my house, when ye offer my bread, the fat and the blood, and they have broken my covenant because of all your abominations.
 And ye have not kept the charge of mine holy things: but ye have set keepers of my charge in my sanctuary for yourselves” (verses 7-8).

 What covenant is God talking about?
 The marriage covenant that He has made with His Church.
 Clearly, He is speaking to the Laodicean leadership.
 They have not kept His holy things, like Mystery of the Ages and Mr. Armstrong’s other books and booklets.
 They have scorned the holy revelation God gave His people!

 If we fail to warn them about the consequences of these actions, God will hold us responsible for their blood!
 “Nevertheless if thou warn the righteous man, that the righteous sin not, and he doth not sin, he shall surely live, because he is warned; also thou hast delivered thy soul” (Ezekiel 3:21).
 Who is giving God’s warning today?
 God help me if I don’t do it.
-These verses are talking about Mystery of the Ages (we have already mailed more than a quarter million copies!) and Malachi’s Message, which represent our two commissions.
+These verses are about Mystery of the Ages (we have already mailed more than a quarter million copies!) and Malachi’s Message, which represent our two commissions.

 We can see there is a close tie between the work of Herbert Armstrong and the pcg today.